 Where exactly spend the first years of their lives is a mystery that biologists have not been able to explain the so-called “dark period”; only after a few years of life, reached sizes that put sheltered from predators, they return to coastal areas.
 Some observations, made in collaboration with the fishermen of the Ionian coast of Calabria, made it possible to survey several hundred trees almost the same age staying at a given point, in front of the lighthouse Capo Spartivento, where major currents meet in a quiet area: the of the turtles current border would pass several years before starting the great migration to other seas.

-The species and its subspecies, preferably reside in deep water and warm, next to the coast, the Atlantic Ocean, the Mediterranean and the Black Sea regions as well as the Indian Ocean and the Pacific Ocean.
+Distribution and habitat The species and its subspecies, preferably reside in deep water and warm, next to the coast, the Atlantic Ocean, the Mediterranean and the Black Sea regions as well as the Indian Ocean and the Pacific Ocean.
 The largest concentrations of this animal found in South Africa, Florida, Australia, Mozambique and Oman.